Pies That We’ve Tried

 *The Sugar Cube: 1212 SE Hawthorne Ave, Portland.
 One of the best dessert spots in town.
 They don’t always have pie, but try it if they do.

-Sugar Mama’s Coffee Cafe: 320 SW Alder, Portland.
+Sugar Mama’s Coffee Cafe: 539 Sw 13th Ave, Portland.
 Small breakfast cafe downtown, they make all their baked goods from scratch.
 Looks like pie is a regular dessert offering.
 The reviews on Yelp are solid.
-TEMPORARY CLOSED as they moved to their new SW Alder location.

 The Swamp Shack: SW 5th Ave & SW Stark St, Portland.
 They make crawfish pies that are receiving good reviews on Yelp!